Our Promise to You

 About Coney Island Brewery

 With spinning thrills, games of skill, treats on the boardwalk, the Atlantic Ocean and horizon beyond, Coney Island is the end of the Earth.
 This is America’s playground, the place where dreamers come to be a part of a community built on amusement.
-At Coney Island, we brew beer that embodies the spirit of our iconic neighborhood to share with our friends and neighbors, near and far.
+At Coney Island, we brew beer that embodies this spirit to share with friends near and far.

 Our History

 Coney Island Brewery was originally founded in 2007.
-Its first location – inside Coney Island USA’s Freakatorium – was known at the time as the “smallest brewery in the world.”
+Our first location – inside Coney Island USA’s Freakatorium – was known at the time as the “smallest brewery in the world.”
 When Hurricane Sandy hit in 2012, the brewery was destroyed, and a new brewery was built at 1904 Surf Avenue in 2015, just steps away from its original location.
+While the taproom closed in November 2023, we continue to offer Coney Island beers for your enjoyment at bars, restaurants and stores throughout New York.

 The Parachute Jump